How to Grow, Care and Propagate Million Hearts Plant (Dischidia ruscifolia)

 Elongated (leggy) stems in your Million Hearts Plant during the cold season is due to too much water; water less and maintain the soil barely moist.

-Position the plant in a brighter spot where it will receive bright light with some direct morning sunlight or use a grow light if the natural lighting is not adequate.
+If elongated stems occur during the growing season, then the cause is too little light.
+Position the plant in a brighter spot where it will receive bright light with 4-6 hours of morning sunlight or use a grow light if the natural lighting is not adequate.
+Check out this guide on understanding light for houseplants.

 Dropping leaves